OpenPhysics/ElectricFieldOfDreams/README.md

 particles in a box and watch them interact through Coulomb's law and an adjustable uniform external field, with the resulting electric field visualized as a grid of arrows.

-This is a TypeScript / SceneryStack port of the original PIXI + Backbone "Electric Field of Dreams" simulation.
+This is a TypeScript / SceneryStack port of the original "Electric Field of Dreams" simulation.

 ## Quick Start